 U.S. News & World Report states that depending on the scale of the nonprofit, working at one may give employees the opportunities to learn more skills than they would in a corporate setting, as workers often take on a variety of tasks to ensure the nonprofit's success.
 Nonprofit macro social work practice ranges from advocacy for poor populations to many prevention specialties.

 3. Community Level

-For those interested in macro work social practice in a particular region, there are many opportunities on the community level.
-State and local governments employ macro social workers as organizers, educators and analysts in support of programs within in schools, hospitals and community centers.
+There are many opportunities on the local, state and national level for those interested in Macro Social Work practice.
+State and local governments employ macro social workers as organizers, educators and analysts in support of programs within schools, hospitals and community centers.
 Public schools systems turn to macro social workers to support new program design and implementation around such things as welfare support, health and wellness programs, and new policy integration.

-Community social workers are able to dive deep into the dynamics of the population to better understand demographics and what their needs are.
-Macro social workers in a community may strategize and implement initiatives related to topics such as:
+Macro Social Workers are able to dive deep into the dynamics of the population to better understand demographics and what their needs are.
+Macro Social Workers in a community may strategize and implement initiatives related to topics such as:

 - Drug awareness